sanathNU/TechnicaInsania/_posts/2023-12-11-Nineteen-Eighty-Four.md

 <img src="{{site.baseurl | prepend: site.url}}/assets/img/1984/O'Brian.jpg" alt="O'Brien">{:height="250px" width="200px"}
 *O'Brien played by Richard Burton*

 All in all, I liked all characters, but O'Brien's representation diverges from preconceived expectations, presenting a cunning yet aged figure.
-Rather than a powerful image that I conceived from reading the book.
-He showed more psychopathic behavior, which was grounded in reality.
+Rather than a powerful image that I conceived from reading the book, he showed more psychopathic behavior, which I feel was much more grounded in reality.
 He's seen an old cunning fart, rather than someone menacing, or hugely powerful.
-He's more like the Robert Ford from [Westworld](https://www.imdb.com/title/tt0475784/).
-It's an interesting way to depict from sure.
+He's more like the Robert Ford from [Westworld](https://www.imdb.com/title/tt0475784/) played by [Anthony Hopkins](https://en.wikipedia.org/wiki/Anthony_Hopkins).
+It's an interesting way to depict a main character for sure.

 #### Winston